-While prospective homebuyers spend years and months trying to find the perfect floor plans and home designs for their dream house, many of them fail to spend enough time to shop for a mortgage.
+While prospective homebuyers spend years and months trying to find the perfect floor plans and designer for their dream house, many of them fail to spend enough time to shop for a mortgage.
 It might not seem like a worthy matter to spend many days on, but it is, in fact, one of the key elements that could determine your financial future.

 Even a small mistake while shopping for home loans could cost you thousands of dollars.
 One common mistake among home buyers is that they apply for home loans only from a single lender.
 This limits your options of finding out whether better deals are out there.
 Interest rates and fees could vary drastically from one lender to another.
 A minute difference could make for a substantial difference when you take into account the entire course of the loan.

-Just like you look around for the right designers and new home builders Brisbane has, you also need to consider more than one option for mortgages too.
+Just like you look around for the right designers and new builders in Brisbane has, you also need to consider more than one option for mortgages too.
 You are betting your entire investment on the house by taking out a mortgage.
 So whether you are depending entirely on the mortgage broker, or choosing to secure a loan yourself, familiarise yourself with the key factors listed below.

 1. Your Credit Score